 Hey everyone!
-I have a fun Cottesloe hack tutorial today – tie straps!
+I have a fun Cottesloe hack tutorial today – how to make tie straps!
 I like the idea of the straps being adjustable, and I’m sure it’s perfect for any nursing mamas.
-It can be done with any of the views – one piece or bikini.
+It can be done with any of the views – one-piece or bikini.
 You can make the straps short and stubby, long and tied in a bow, rounded or pointy.
 This is just a starting point!
-I actually made two versions, and I’ll show you both at the end.
+I actually made two versions, and I’ll show you how to make tie straps for both versions at the end.

 It’s pretty simple when you think about it – just extend the straps on the pattern!
 But don’t fret if the hack still makes you nervous, I’ll walk you through every step I made – from pattern adjustment to construction.
 Let’s do it!

 To start, tape your front pattern (again, can be any view) to a piece of blank paper.

 Starting with one strap, extend each side straight up.
 For the example I’m using here with the shorter rounder ties, I extended 3″.
 You could make them longer if you want, too.
 I’ll show you an example at the end of the post with a longer extension for bow-style ties.

 Find the centre between the two sides, and make a mark another 1″ higher.

 Connect this 1″ higher mark to the two sides.
 You can make it rounded, like me, or pointed like a triangle.
 Up to you!

 Now you need to repeat for the back piece.
 Note: If you are making view B like I am here, the shape of the back will cause the straps to overlap when you extend the lines straight (shouldn’t be a problem with the other views).
 Obviously, this won’t work….